juanmorschrott/search/README.md

 1. For simplicity, I only created unit tests
 2. Sometimes I use Spring Converter, and sometimes I set the values directly in the builder for simplicity, MapStruct would be a better option
-3. Swagger UI only accepts ISO 8601 for dates.
-If you want to test the API with Swagger, you must change dates manually